The Global Energy Challenge

 The Awesense Digital Energy Ecosystem

 An African proverb says, “If you want to go fast, go alone.
 If you want to go far, go together.”
 Today’s complex electricity management challenges make stakeholder collaboration a necessity.
-The Awesense Digital Energy Ecosystem is a solution repository that provides a common framework for stakeholders to collaborate on digital transformation and accelerate the future of clean energy.
+The Awesense Digital Energy Ecosystem is a solution repository that provides a common framework for stakeholders to collaborate on renewable energy integration challenges and solutions using digital transformation to accelerate the future of clean energy.
 Our Ecosystem enables top-tier vendors, system integrators & utilities access to an active platform for communication, stimulating the adoption and commercialization of innovative digital solutions.
 This network provides all stakeholders access to:

 - The Awesense Energy Transition Platform

 - Awesense API Endpoints

 - Joint platform to combine applications and solutions

 Find out more information on becoming a Partner of the Awesense Digital Energy Ecosystem.
 You can also contact us directly via email at firstname.lastname@example.org.